-As a Senior Fellow and Coordinator for Economic Studies at Ecologic Institute, Aaron Best focused on economic issues related to environmental policy.
-His project work included European climate policies, sustainable development indicators, interplay of trade and the environment, transport subsidies, and the economics of tradable pollution permits.
+As a Senior Fellow and economist at Ecologic Institute, Aaron Best focuses on economic issues related to environmental policy.
+His project work includes European climate policies, sustainable development indicators, cost-benefit analysis, economic valuation of environmental goods and services, environmentally harmful subsidies and the economics of tradable pollution permits.
 He is a native English speaker and speaks fluent German.
 He also has a working knowledge of Spanish.

-Aaron Best holds a Master's degree in Public Administration (MPA) from the University of Washington in Seattle, USA and a Bachelor's degree (economics and environmental policy) from The Evergreen State College - an interdisciplinary liberal arts school near Seattle.
+Aaron Best holds a Master's degree in Public Administration (MPA) from the University of Washington in Seattle, USA and a Bachelor's degree (economics and environmental policy) from The Evergreen State College, an interdisciplinary liberal arts school near Seattle.